South Dunedin: Geological history

-Prior to European settlement, much of the area of The Flat was poorly drained and marshy.
+19th century

+Prior to European settlement, much of South Dunedin was covered by salt marshes, wetlands and lagoons.
+Local Māori people referred to this area as Kaituna (which translates as "eating eels") due to the abundance of eels.
+A shallow lagoon also terminated through the salt dunes near St Clair.
+This flat coastal area functioned as a drainage basin for the hilly, catchment area that formed the rest of Dunedin.
+European settlers referred to this area as "The Flat."
+As the city's population expanded during the Otago gold rush, European settlers began reclaiming swampy land in "The Flat."
+The land was filled using sand from the coastal dunes of St Kilda.
+Consequently, much of South Dunedin was built on land consisting of soft, sandy sediment that was only slightly above the water table (which was up to 17 cm lower than the present day).

 Early settlement of the area took place along the hill fringes at Caversham and St. Clair.
 The arrival at St Clair of William Henry Valpy (1793–1852) in 1849 led to the first development of permanent roading in the area; Valpy, reputedly the wealthiest man in New Zealand, had a branch dray road built from Dunedin's central settlement to his St. Clair farm which ran along the edge of what is now South Dunedin.
-With the rapid expansion of the city at the time of the Otago Gold Rush of the 1860s, settlement expended, notably around what is now Hillside Road.
+With the rapid expansion of the city at the time of the Otago gold rush of the 1860s, settlement expended, notably around what is now Hillside Road.

 Chinese settlers were notable among early residents in the St Clair area, and largely through their effort the swampy land inland from the beach was drained and converted into market gardens.
 Much of the young city's vegetable production was centred on Chinese allotments in an area close to what is now Macandrew Road, Forbury, and there were further allotments in both Andersons Bay and Tainui.
 The opening of a quarry in the Forbury area (which provided building materials for the young city) also increased the impetus towards development of the southern end of the city.

-South Dunedin became a borough in 1876, and by the turn of the twentieth century was a thriving industrial and residential town, as can be seen from its description in the 1905 Cyclopedia of New Zealand:
+South Dunedin became a borough in 1876.

+During the late 19th century, marram grass was planted and sand-catching structures were also built along Ocean Beach, creating high sand dunes south of present-day Victoria Road that runs across St Kilda and St Clair.
+To accommodate the expansion of housing in South Dunedin, drainage of the wet lands through the dunes was blocked off to prevent storm tides from coming in through these dunes.